aleph2c/miros/doc/i_mongol_example.rst

   :linenos:

-  from mesh_network import MeshTransmitter from miros.events import Event, signals
+  from mesh_network import MeshTransmitter from miros import Event, signals

   # Assume confirmed connected IPs are: [192.168.0.102, 192.168.0.103]
   # The actual routing keys for this transmission are: